Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 The Defendant is the party who is allegedly liable for the plaintiff’s injuries and against whom the civil lawsuit or claim has been filed.

 Complaint.
 The plaintiff initiates a lawsuit by filing a complaint.
 Complaints, the first documents filed in court, are the original court documents.

 Answer.
 This is a document one side in a lawsuit files to respond to another’s court filing.
 For example, a defendant files a formal answer to the complaint initiated by the plaintiff which addresses the allegations made.

 Claim.
 If you suffered injuries (physical, mental or emotional), you may file a claim against the liable party.
 Filing a claim is the first step in your personal injury case.

 Statute of Limitations.
 The filing of all civil actions is governed by time limitations.
 The statute of limitations refers to the time limit a plaintiff has to file a claim against the defendant.
-These can vary from case to case and even state to state depending on the circumstances; however, state law controls the statutes of limitations.
+These can vary from case to case and even state to state depending on the circumstances; however, state law controls the statute of limitations.